 - Average Monthly Salary X Number of months; and

-- The salary includes basis pay, dearness allowance, and turnover basis commission.
+- The salary includes basic pay, dearness allowance, and turnover basis commission.
 (Any other amount received is not to be included in the computation of salary.)

-In case of non-government employees, the exemption is limited to the least of following:
+In the case of non-government employees, the exemption is limited to the least of the following:

 - Cash equivalent of unutilized earned leave (earned leave entitlement cannot exceed 30 days for every year of actual service);

-- Ten months’ average salary based on average salary of last 10 months immediately preceding the retirement; and
+- Ten months’ average salary based on an average salary of the last 10 months immediately preceding the retirement; and

-- Leave encashment received for delay, further subject to a limit of INR 300,000.
+- Leave encashment received for delay, further subject to a limit of INR 2.5 million.

 Full exemptions